sydempsey/sydempsey.github.io/projects/hiCovidConvo.md

 ## Contributions

 ### Dialogflow Chatbot
 My first task for the project was figuring out how the team was going to implement the chat-bot.
-After conducting research, that's when I came across Dialogflow, and knew that it would provide the necessary functionality we needed.
+While conducting research, my team and I came across Dialogflow, and knew that it would provide the necessary functionality we needed.
 I created the agent, and worked alongside my partners in creating the training phrases and responses the chat-bot would provide.

 <img class="ui large centered image" src="../images/dialogflow.png">